 - EFFICIENT And SENSITIVE: This mouse trap kills the mice faster and effectively compared to traditional wood or metal.
 15 grams only can trigger the trap and ensures killed which is faster and quicker without any pain

-- REUSABLE: It is made of durable polystyrene which is easy to wash and doesn't absorb any odor or stains like the traditional wood mouse traps
+- REUSABLE: It is made of durable polystyrene which is easy to wash and does not absorb any odor or stains like the traditional wood mouse traps

 - SAFE AND HYGIENIC: This trap eliminates the use of fingers to set up like in traditional methods, avoiding any possible injury to your fingers.
-You also don't have to touch the mouse while removing it
+You also do not have to touch the mouse while removing it

 Top Feature Image Soap Credit: frankieleon